 - The latter to Zouken Matou, who thinks she is incorrigible but will serve him until he no longer needs her; in reality, she's the one pulling his strings.

-- Drunk On The Darkside: Servants corrupted by the Shadow most definitely get a kick on off the near-unlimited prana it provides.
+- Drunk On The Darkside: Servants corrupted by the Shadow most definitely get a kick off the near-unlimited prana it provides.
 Even Saber isn't immune to its lure.

 - Dude, She's Like, in a Coma!: Ilya does this with Shirou to help him with his mana deprivation caused by Rider.
 Multiple times.